forwards/surveys-public/survey-forms/useR2021/useR2021_demographics_survey_questions.md

 ## Involvement in useR!

 ### The useR!
 2021 programme includes keynotes, regular talks, elevator pitches, panels and incubators, and tutorials.
 How many useR!
-2021 sessions did you attend to?
+2021 sessions did you attend to? <!--satisfaction survey-->

 Choose one of the following answers
 Please choose only one of the following:
-AST: DO WE KEEP THIS COUNT?
+AST: DO WE KEEP THIS COUNT? -> Heather: days would be bette, timezones, for ex.
 0
-1 - 2
+1 - 2 day
-3 - 5
-6 - 10
-11 - 20
-21 - 50
-50 - 100
-> 100
+Every day
+Every day + tutorials

-### Which types of contribution did you watch/attend?
+### Which types of contribution did you watch/attend? <!--satisfaction survey-->
 Only answer this question if the following conditions are met:
 Answer was '3 - 5' or '1 - 2' or '6 - 10' or '11 - 20' or '50 - 100' or '21 - 50' or '> 100' at question '16 [Attendance]' (The useR!
 2021 programme includes keynotes, regular talks, elevator pitches, panels and incubators, and tutorials.
 How many useR!
 2021 sessions did you attend to?)